Key takeaways:

 One of the most critical molecular pathways in the development of prostate cancer involves a complex interaction between oxidative stress, chronic inflammation, and androgen receptor (AR) driven signaling.
 Additionally, it has been suggested that oxidative stress is essential for the formation of the aggressive phenotype in addition to being fundamental to PC growth.

-Oxidative stress is the state in a cell when reactive oxygen species (ROS) is higher than normal.
+Oxidative stress is the state in a cell when reactive oxygen species (ROS) are higher than normal.
 ROS are molecules with free radicals derived from oxygen through redox reactions.
 Examples of reactive oxygen species include hydrogen peroxide, superoxide, and hydroxyl radicals.
 ROS at low levels has important signaling properties within a cell, but a higher levels, ROS is very detrimental.

 Oxidative stress can cause vascular tissue damage, interfere with the way that proteins in cells are supposed to work, and cause damage to the nuclear DNA.
 Oxidative stress can also negatively impact stem cells and a cell’s ability to repair the damage.[ref]